What is General Dentistry?

 - TMJ Treatment: In addition to his general dentistry training, Dr. Young has training in neuromuscular dentistry.
 This area of dentistry focuses on jaw alignment, including how the jaw joints and facial muscles work together.
 TMJ treatment includes identifying what causes the pain and customizing a treatment plan to eliminate the pain.

 - Wisdom tooth removal: When wisdom teeth, a set of molars in the back of your mouth, start to grow in they may need to be removed.
-Dr. Young will remove your wisdom teeth if they are impacted or trapped, they are growing in at an angle, your mouth doesn’t have enough room, or they are decaying due to a cavity or gum disease.
+Dr. Young or Dr. Weststeyn will remove your wisdom teeth if they are impacted or trapped, they are growing in at an angle, your mouth doesn’t have enough room, or they are decaying due to a cavity or gum disease.

 Restorative Dentistry Services